oroinc/documentation/backend/entities-data-management/processes.rst

 REST API
 --------

-OroWorkflowBundle provides REST API that allows activation and deactivation of processes.
+OroWorkflowBundle provides REST API that allows the activation and deactivation of processes.

 Activation URL attributes: